sanmai/LazyLINQ/README.md

 This library is built to last.
 Whatever you throw at it, it should just work.

-There are only few methods marked above that may throw an exception: .NET API requires that, so it was unavoidable.
+There are only few methods marked with a :bomb: above that may throw an exception: .NET API requires that, so it was unavoidable.
 Other than that, you can expect only standard language errors to happen.